droidecahedron/nrf_peripheral_bfg/README.md

   <img width="7%" height="339" alt="image" src="https://github.com/user-attachments/assets/aeae9099-7af0-4415-ae0b-cfa11111c362" />

 ## Software
 > [!IMPORTANT]
-> You must complete the first lesson of the [Nordic DevAcademy](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/) for this workshop.
+> There are two methods to build the application and participate in this workshop.
 >
+> One is local install, and one leverages a remote codespace.
+>
+> If you want to build locally, you must complete the first lesson of the [Nordic DevAcademy](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/) for this workshop: 🔗[LINK](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/exercise-1-1/).
+>
-> You must be able to build and be able to flash a blank application.
+> You must be able to build and flash a blank application.
 If you do not have a DK, at the very least a successful build system is required.
 > **These are large downloads and take a long time.
-Please complete before the workshop.**
+Please complete before the workshop if you intend on participating with this method.**

-### Installing and setting up nRF Connect SDK (NCS) 🔗[LINK](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/exercise-1-1/)
+>
+> If you want to build remotely, there are instructions in the [Remote SDK](remote-sdk) section that will have smaller download links and instructions. **You must have a GitHub account to participate with the Remote SDK method.**

 Versions used: NCS `v3.4.0`

-This workshop assumes you've at least completed the first lesson of the nRF Connect SDK Fundamentals in the Nordic DevAcademy.
-If you haven't, here is a link, but expect to be left behind! [🔗LINK](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/)

 # Hands on
 ## High-level architecture